harshac/darbadar/_posts/2019-02-04-looking-back-at-a-year-of-living-and-travelling-across-europe-I.md

 [Continue reading Part-II here.]({% link _posts/2019-03-12-looking-back-at-a-year-of-living-and-travelling-across-europe-II.md %})

 _As told by Harsha.
-All photographs shot be her._
+All photographs shot by her._